-The graduation requirements of the University as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts or Bachelor of Science degree in Interdisciplinary Studies in Social Science.
+1. The graduation requirements of the University as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts or Bachelor of Science degree in Interdisciplinary Studies in Social Science.

 The University's Tier II writing requirement for the Interdisciplinary Studies in Social Science major is met by completing Social Science 499.
-That course is referenced in item 5. below.
+That course is referenced in

-- The graduation requirements of the College of Social Science for the Bachelor of Arts or Bachelor of Science degree. - 3.
+The graduation requirements of the College of Social Science for the Bachelor of Arts or Bachelor of Science degree.

-Found lation (Courses (9 to 12 credits):
+Foundation Courses (9 to 12 credits):

-Three of the f following courses:
+Three of the fo ollowing courses:

-ANP 201 Introduction to Cultural Anthropology 3
+ANP 201 Introduction to Cultural Anthropology

-EC 201 Introduction to Microeconomics 3
+EC 201 Introduction to Microeconomics

-GEO World Regional Geography
+GEO 204 World Regional Geography3

-HST 110 Historical Approaches to Contemporary Issues
+HST 110 Historical Approaches to Contemporary Issues 3

-PLS 200 Introduction to Political Science
+PLS 200 Introduction to Political Science 4

 PSY 101 Introductory Psychology

-100 Introduction to Sociology 1
+SOC 100 Introduction to Sociology4

-One fo oundation on course must match the discipline in the selected cog-

-nate, a is listed d in item 7. below.
-Qualified students may substitute Eco-

-nomics s 251H for Economics 201.
+One fo undatio on course must match the discipline in the selected cognate, a ıs listed in item 7. below.
+Qualified students may substitute Economics 251H for Economics 201.

 The fo llowing course (1 credit):

-SSC 299 Integration of Social Science Perspectives 1
+SSC 299 Integration of Social Science Perspectives

-Capst one Co ourse (3 credits):
+Capst one Co urse (3 credits):

 The fo llowing course:

 SSC 499 Capstone in Interdisciplinary Studies in

-to the second of
+Social Science (W)

+Compl ete a m inimum of 15 to 27 credits in one of the following concen-